 The meetings in Ulm are particularly precious.
-The saints meet once a week in a music room of one of the public There is a warmth schools. here and real liberty in praying and praise.
+The saints meet once a week in a music room of one of the public schools.
+There is a warmth here and real liberty in praying and praise.
 One brother told how discouraged he had been because of his "up and down" experience.
 The group he belonged to could lead him only so far, and he was so tired of this kind of experience that he wanted to give up.
 Then the tent came to Ulm.
 The presence of God in the tent impressed him immediately.
-The singing was alive \mathbf{and} thetestimonies sounded real. \mathbf{The} praising was all new to him.
-When he heard the preaching of Evangelist Hans Waldvogel, he said, "Da hab' ich den Hacken 'runtergeschluckt."
+The singing was and the testimonies sounded real.
+The praising When he was all new to him. heard the preaching of Evangelist Hans Waldvogel, he said, "Da hab' ich den Hacken 'runtergeschluckt."
 (I swallowed the hook.)
 Now he is happy in the Lord and belongs to this assembly where he can constantly be filled with the Spirit according to Ephesians 5:18, 19, 20.

 In Salzburg, Austria, with Brother Betschel we found the same working of the Spirit of God.
 Our brother has a building which was formerly a stable with living quarters above.
 The folks made a very nice meeting hall where the horses and carriages were formerly kept.
 Here also a spirit of prayer prevails.
-The saints come to meeting well ahead of time and get down to pray.
-When meeting time comes there is a good spirit prevailing.
+The saints come to meeting well ahead of time and get down to When meeting pray. comes there is a good spirit prevailing.
 The Lord has been confirming the Word with signs following in this Catholic stronghold.
 Just recently a four-year-old boy, dying of leukemia, was healed in answer to prayer.
 The father, a man with a good position in the city government, was heartbroken to see